-This clause, “it was not the season for figs” in Mark needs to be taken in its wider theologic import and typology.
+This clause, “it was not the season for figs” in Mark 11, needs to be understood in its wider theological import and typology.
 Jesus, His disciples, and anyone else familiar with figs in Israel knows about breba figs- those trees which bear fruit early as a first crop just after winter time during initial leaf set.
 Here is a picture taken today in Israel one week before Passover (March 24, 2018) showing these early figs:

 (picture credit: https://bleon1.wordpress.com/2018/03/23/caesarea-philippi-2/#comment-23904)